hmrc/push-pull-notifications-api/README.md

 Set the Callback URL for a box.
 This defines the endpoint on the third party's system that push notifications will be sent to.

 Attempting to update the Callback URL triggers PPNS to perform a validation of the supplied endpoint.
-The third party's system but respond correctly before the Callback URL is updated.
+The third party's system must respond correctly before the Callback URL is updated.

 ### Path parameters
 | Name | Description |